24x7learning/lt-docs/source/classroom-training/training-access.rst

 **My Action Plans**
 ===================
-* The newly assigned action plan tasks to the user by the reporting manager will be listed under this tab.
+* The newly assigned action plan tasks by the reporting manager will be listed under this tab.
 * The user must provide response to the assigned action plan task.
 .. note:: A mail notification is sent to the reporting manager on the completed action plan task.
 * The action plan task response details is sent to the reporting manager/ supervisor for the review.
+* The reporting manager reviews the response and sends it back to the user.

 *To provide action plan task response:*